| History

 Chapter

-Winter in the Netherlands
+VI Winter in the Netherlands November 1944 January

 1945

-The short, damp winter days passed slowly.
-When the weather permitted, some sporting activities were carried on, volleyball and horseshoes being the favourites; but most of the time, with a wind howling across the flatlands, threatening to tear down the tents,
+| The short, damp winter days passed slowly.
+When the weather permitted, some sporting activities were carried on, volleyball and horseshoes being the favourites; but most of the time, with a wind howling across the flatlands, threatening to tear down the tents,and a sea of mud threatening to engulf anyone who ventured off the hard standings, it was better to stay indoors, huddling about the

 little stoves and nursing them continually with wood.
 Distinguished guests provided some diversion,